 Some other ideas of how you can Feed the Hungry:

-I'm very grateful for the access to food and to spiritual nourishment that I have.
-I am grateful that I do not have to worry about going hungry and I have plenty of my kids to eat as well.
+I’m very grateful for the access to food and to spiritual nourishment that I have.
+I am grateful that I do not have to worry about going hungry and I have plenty for my kids to eat as well.